-- Cost of membership: A Costco membership costs $60 a year for a basic ‘Gold Star’ or business membership and $120 a year for an ‘Executive’ membership, which includes additional discounts on some services and a 2% cash back reward on all travel-related purchases, including gas.
+- Cost of membership: $60 per year for a basic “Gold Star” or business membership; $120 per year for an “Executive” membership, which offers a 2% cash-back reward (including gas purchases).

-- Payment Methods Accepted for Gas Purchases: Costco Visa, which offers 4% cash back on gas purchases, Costco Cash Cards, Visa, and most debit/ATM cards are accepted at Costco gas stations.
+- Payment methods for gas: Costco Visa, which offers 4% cash back on gas purchases; plus Costco Cash Cards, Visa, and most debit/ATM cards